TOLDOTECHNIK/avrdude-gpio-autoreset/README.md

 ## Introduction
 This is a little command line tool, that helps you programming an Arduino chip attached directly to the RPi GPIO pins.
 Only the RPi hardware serial port /dev/ttyAMA0 (2 pins) and one GPIO pin for resetting the Arduino chip are used.
 So, no USB port is taken.
-This tool was inspired by the work of Dean Mao.
-Thank you.
+This tool was inspired by the work of [Dean Mao](http://www.deanmao.com/2012/08/12/fixing-the-dtr-pin/).
 There are some advantages though:
 - Standalone (Does not require python or any other dependencies)
 - Fast startup (completely written in C/C++)